catsout/wallpaper-engine-kde-plugin/README.md

 ### Restart KDE
 You need to restart KDE(re-login) after **reinstalling the plugin**
-You can also try using: `kquitapp5 plasmashell && kstart5 plasmashell`
+You can also try using: `kquitapp5 plasmashell && kstart5 plasmashell &>/dev/null`

 ## Support Status
 ### Scene: